 In understanding marketing analytics, you will have to first ensure that your team is aware of the following fundamentals:

-- Marketing is a specialisation and thus requires knowledge of the basic concepts such as brand awareness, advertising, or social media marketing at least.
+- Marketing is a specialization and thus requires knowledge of the basic concepts such as brand awareness, advertising, or social media marketing at least.
 This also entails being able to understand the metrics that you use for your marketing campaigns, such as ROI, Lead to Customer ratio, Revenue per Customer, Bounce Rates, etc.

 - Marketing is a collaboration.
 It interacts with different departments, teams, and people.
 It is not an isolated practice, and it even demands inputs from customer-facing people, as well as from your customers themselves.
 It interacts with Sales, Customer Service, and Product Development, among others.

 - Train team members that have the potential to be leaders.
-Even if data literacy and analytical thinking is not your team’s expertise, you should be focusing your efforts on team members who can recognise the value of data-driven efforts and campaigns.
+Even if data literacy and analytical thinking is not your team’s expertise, you should be focusing your efforts on team members who can recognize the value of data-driven efforts and campaigns.

 Before you go into the nitty-gritty details of the components, tools, and metrics of marketing analytics, you should prepare your team’s mindset of accepting the digital marketing mindset.
 The first step to understanding how things work is to put them in a data-driven work environment.